 Arline Geronimus to receive 2021 James S. Jackson Distinguished Career Award for Diversity Scholarship

-The National Center for Institutional Diversity (NCID) and the Office of Diversity, Equity, and Inclusion (ODEI) are pleased to announce that Dr. Arline Geronimus, professor of health behavior & health education and associate director & research professor at the Population Studies Center in the Institute for Social Research — was selected as the 2021 recipient of the James S. Jackson Distinguished Career Award for Diversity Scholarship.
+The National Center for Institutional Diversity (NCID) and the Office of Diversity, Equity, and Inclusion (ODEI) are pleased to announce that Dr. Arline Geronimus, professor of health behavior & health education and research professor at the Population Studies Center in the Institute for Social Research — was selected as the 2021 recipient of the James S. Jackson Distinguished Career Award for Diversity Scholarship.

 About Dr. Geronimus